DiggsDev/Product-Preview-Card/README.md

 # Product-Preview-Card
- Creating a simply product preview card using HTML and CSS
+ Creating a simple product preview card using HTML and CSS